 I’m sure she had a story….But I couldn’t bring myself to hear it, or gawk at the woman; and finally the Sichuanese truckers gave up.
 Sometimes all you want from a two-dollar bed is a little sleep. (p.
 111)

-Similarly, at another point Hessler meets an enigmatic Chinese tour guide 0f Mongolian ethnicity in Inner Mongolia.
+At another point, Hessler meets an enigmatic Chinese tour guide of Mongolian ethnicity in Inner Mongolia.
 She appears to have had a few drinks on the job and is tipsy enough to cut through the formalities and try to seduce him:

 On the bench she had edged closer, and now I could feel her leg against my thigh.